gcc-mirror/gcc/gcc/config/aarch64/iterators.md

     UNSPEC_UQSHRN	; Used in aarch64-simd.md.
     UNSPEC_SQRSHRN	; Used in aarch64-simd.md.
     UNSPEC_UQRSHRN	; Used in aarch64-simd.md.
-    UNSPEC_SHRNB	; Used in aarch64-sve2.md.
-    UNSPEC_SHRNT	; Used in aarch64-sve2.md.
-    UNSPEC_RSHRNB	; Used in aarch64-sve2.md.
-    UNSPEC_RSHRNT	; Used in aarch64-sve2.md.
     UNSPEC_SSHL		; Used in aarch64-simd.md.
     UNSPEC_USHL		; Used in aarch64-simd.md.
     UNSPEC_SRSHL	; Used in aarch64-simd.md.